Maryland Healthcare Administration Certificate Programs

 - Global Health Program Planning and Evaluation (3 credits)

 You may want to make hands-on experience a high priority in your healthcare administration courses.
 Connecting with leaders and legislators can help you build a professional network that is there for you when you begin the job search.

 In many states, the demand for those who can fill healthcare administration jobs is high.
 In Maryland, many job growth rates are significantly higher than average.

 Similarly, average healthcare administration salary numbers are often higher than average, as is generally the case in New England states.
-Those who work as patient representatives claim an average annual income as $36,390 (Bureau of Labor Statistics, 2016).
+Those who work as patient representatives claim an average annual income as $41,290.

-Those who decide to become medical records technicians bring in an average salary of $47,930 per year (BLS, 2016).
-Within the field of medical services management, the average salary is $111,420 per year (BLS, 2016).
+Those who decide to become medical records technicians bring in an average salary of $51,020 per year.
+Within the field of medical services management, the average salary is $132,090.
 Throughout the state, you may look for employment options in clinics, hospitals, nursing homes, health insurance companies, and government agencies.